daniel-mersch/udacity-devops-2/README.md

 ### Project running on Azure App Service

-Next step is the creation of a Azure AppService.
+Next step is the creation of an Azure AppService.
 The CD pipeline will deploy the python application (`flask-sklearn`) into this AppService.
+I named it `udacity-devops-2`.

 ![Azure Webapp](screenshots/20230105_screenshot_Azure_Webapp.png)